puppetlabs/puppet-instruqt-tracks/install-and-explore-the-puppet-agent-on-linux/02-explore-resource-syntax-by-using-the-puppet-agent/assignment.md

 slug: explore-resource-syntax-by-using-the-puppet-agent
 id: zhyswco37bif
 type: challenge
-title: "Explore Resource Syntax by Using the Puppet Agent \U0001F4BB"
+title: "Explore resource syntax by using the Puppet agent \U0001F4BB"
 teaser: Request a description of a resource and review the output.
 notes:
 - type: text